dibolsoni/partFinal/README.md

-# partFinal
+# partFinal - Last project from Treehouse
+## Full Stack JavaScript Techdegree
- Full Stack App with React and a REST API
+### Full Stack App with React and a REST API